alexandergerber/courses-tsa/chapter4.md

 1. Estimate trend and seasonality
 2. Fit an ARMA model to the residuals.

-For simplicity let us again assume the classical additive decomposition model with a linear time trend and a constant seasonality cycle for our data.
+For simplicity let us again assume the classical additive decomposition model with a linear time trend and a constant seasonality cycle.
 Making this assumption crucially simplifies things in a forecasting setting as it implies that both components behave deterministically in the future.
 So we are not only able to estimate and remove these components for our training data, but are also able to easily forecast these components and remove them from our test data.